Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 Want to know how to sell rental property fast?

-If you’re thinking about selling your rental property or have made up your mind on the matter, you may not have any idea where to begin, but rest assured that help is available.
+If you’re thinking about selling your California rental property or have made up your mind on the matter, you may not have any idea where to begin, but rest assured that help is available.
+At SoCal, we’re professional real estate investors, and our business is based on selling made simple.

-At SoCal Home Buyers, we’re professional real estate investors, and our business is based on selling made simple.
-We take the stress out of selling your investment property, and we’re standing by to help guide you through every step of the process — with a focus on maximizing your return on investment, minimizing your tax consequences, and doing away with the hassle and expense of listing, which tends to be a long, drawn-out process.
+We take the stress out of selling your rental, and we’re standing by to help guide you through every step of the process to get the property sold on your timeline, hassle-free.
+We place a strong focus on maximizing your return on investment, minimizing your tax consequences, and doing away with the hassle and expense of listing, which tends to be a long, drawn-out process.

 Ready to learn more about how to sell a rental property?